banner-img

 Lives saved by safety devices

-There are several safety measures that reduce the risk of getting badly injured or killed in a motor vehicle accident; for instance, wearing a helmet when riding a motorcycle can reduce fatalities by 37% and the risk of injury by 69%.
+There are several safety measures that reduce the risk of getting badly injured or killed in a motor vehicle accident.
+Research shows motorcycle helmets reduce the risk of death in crashes by roughly 37–42% and the risk of head injury by around 69%.

 Cost of road accidents